 What Am I Tasting?

-This mindfulness activity is the same but with eating – blindfolds and all.
+This mindfulness activity, similar to brain games, is the same but with eating – blindfolds and all.
 Be sure to collect a variety of yummies.
 Also, don’t let them just say “apple!”, have them go into detail (as much as they can for their age).

 This one can be the most challenging out of the three “blind mindfulness” activities.
 However, it can also keep kids engaged longer.
 Collect things like bark, petals, fabric, toys, pencil shavings, etc. All they need to do is touch/feel/interact with the object and figure out what it is.

 You can also hold the object with your child which can be a lovely, tactile bonding experience.